 How do I access the AIA eNewsletter?

 The AIA eNewsletter is a member benefit; however, if you would like to receive a non-member version of the eNewsletter join our email list Sending An Email Here.

 The AIA does not endorse the use of essential oils internally unless recommended by a health care practitioner trained at the appropriate clinical level.
 Internal Use Statement.

 Is it safe to use essential oil “neat” (undiluted) on the skin?

-Essential oils are concentrated substances, and because of this we do not recommend using them without diluting them first.
-Add essential oils to a carrier oil such as jojoba, coconut, almond, or others, before using.
+Essential oils are concentrated substances, and because of this we do not recommend the use of undiluted essential oils directly on the skin The use of a carrier oil such as jojoba, coconut, almond, or others, before using.
 Diluting them in this way provides a measure of protection from skin irritation, allergic reactions, and even sensitization.